ykkim123/ykkim123.github.io/_posts/2020-02-24-Bayesian-Linear-Regression.md

 layout: post
 title: "Introduction to Bayesian Statistics"
 date: "2020-02-24"
-description: "This post is about linear regression from Bayesian approach.
-Specifically, it deals with standard linear regression logistic regression using posterior distribution"
+description: "This post is about linear regression from Bayesian approach; specifically, it's about linear regression from empirical Bayesian approach using different prior distributions."
 category:
   - featured
 # tags will also be used as html meta keywords.